mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 To add distributed tracing capabilities to [mattermost-server](https://github.com/mattermost/mattermost-server) we've picked [OpenTracing Go](https://github.com/opentracing/opentracing-go).
 We've already dove a little bit into Open Tracing implementation in the [first post of these series]({{< relref "./2019-10-25-instrumenting-go-code-via-ast.md" >}}).

-In this article we'll discuss all the nitty-gritty details of implementing a tracing system in your Go application without littering your code with repetative, boilerplate tracing code.
+In this article we'll discuss all the nitty-gritty details of implementing a tracing system in your Go application without littering your code with repetitive, boilerplate tracing code.

 ## The Goal